 Recommended Police Laser Jammers:

-AntiLaser Priority: Best Laser Jammer of 2023
+AntiLaser Priority: Best Laser Jammer of 2024

-Cutting to the chase, for many years now, the best laser jammer has been the AntiLaser Priority (starts at $1,009).
+Cutting to the chase, for many years now, the best laser jammer has been the AntiLaser Priority.
 It is the most effective laser jammer on the market.
 It jams even the newest and toughest guns with anti-jamming capabilities, it is regularly updated as new laser guns come out, and it is the jammer that I personally depend on to keep me protected, just like most other countermeasure enthusiasts.
 The ALP is the gold standard for laser jammers.
 (Sometimes I wish saying which one is the “best” was this simple with radar detectors, haha.)

 ALP’s installed in my Miata’s grill